What are the best browsers for Mac

 Depending on how you use your Mac browser, you may need different features and specialties.
 In general, there are four broad categories that sway people one way or another.

-In this guide, we'll examine each browser focusing on its speed, security features, available add-ons, among other aspects.
+In this guide, I'll examine each browser focusing on its speed, security features, available add-ons, among other aspects.
 For those short on time, our convenient tables of pros and cons offer rapid insights.

 1. Safari — the optimal browser for seamless Mac integration